publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395rr.md

 >     Under each study conducted under paragraph (1), the Inspector General shall—

->         “(A) determine the difference between the amount of payment made to end stage renal disease facilities under title XVIII of the Social Security Act \[this subchapter\] for such drugs and biologicals and the acquisition costs of such facilities for such drugs and biologicals and which are separately billed by end stage renal disease facilities, and
+>         “(A) determine the difference between the amount of payment made to end stage renal disease facilities under title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] for such drugs and biologicals and the acquisition costs of such facilities for such drugs and biologicals and which are separately billed by end stage renal disease facilities, and

 >         “(B) estimate the rates of growth of expenditures for such drugs and biologicals billed by such facilities.